UtahRETC/intro-programming-python-part-2/units/01 - Class Introduction/Slides.md

 ## The index

-The position of an item is refered to as its "index" in a list.
+The position of an item is referred to as its "index" in a list.

 ---